Pence and a Christmas call star in Trump indictment

-WASHINGTON, Aug 2 (Reuters) - Former Vice President Mike Pence, who confounded attempts by then-President Donald Trump to remain in power after Joe Biden won the 2020 presidential election, plays a key part in the indictment charging Trump with conspiring to defraud the United States.
+WASHINGTON, Aug 2 (Reuters) - Former Vice President Mike Pence, who confounded attempts by then-President Donald Trump to remain in power after losing the 2020 election, features prominently in the indictment charging Trump with orchestrating a plot to overturn the result.

 On Jan.
-6, 2021, Pence's role was to take part in a ceremonial duty at the U.S. Capitol: Certify the election results from November 2020 that showed Biden defeated Trump.
+6, 2021, Pence's role was to take part in a ceremonial duty at the U.S. Capitol: Certify the presidential election results from November 2020 that showed Democrat Joe Biden defeated the Republican Trump.

 Trump, working with six co-conspirators, pushed Pence to refuse to certify the results based on his accusations of voter fraud on multiple occasions, the indictment alleges.

-In special counsel Jack Smith's 45-page indictment of Trump, Pence is a frequent participant in the narrative, which includes detailed recollections of private calls and conversations.
+In special counsel Jack Smith's 45-page indictment of Trump handed down on Tuesday, Pence is a frequent participant in a narrative that includes detailed recollections of private calls and conversations and mentions Pence's "contemporaneous notes."

-The indictment describes Trump pressuring Pence to overturn or otherswise tamper with 2020 election results on a number of occasions in the weeks leading up to Jan.
+The indictment describes Trump pressuring Pence to overturn or otherwise tamper with 2020 election results on a number of occasions in the weeks leading up to Jan.
 6, including on Christmas Day 2020.

 "When the Vice President called the defendant to wish him a Merry Christmas, the defendant quickly turned the conversations to Jan.
 6 and his request that the Vice President reject electoral votes that day," the indictment says.